ArthurSav/easyrecyclerview/README.md

-# easyrecyclerview
+# Easy Recyclerview
-The faster way to use a recyclerview.
-If you just want a list with items and a divider option then this is for you.
+The fastest way to use a recyclerview.
+Create a damn list with (almost)one line of code.

+Documentation will be added soon